mediadrop/mediadrop/doc/user/index.rst

 .. note::

    This documentation is intended for content managers and administrators.
-   For technical details see the :ref:`dev`.
+   For technical details see the :ref:`dev_toplevel`.

 .. toctree::